smasher44/CrownClothing/README.md

 # CrownClothing
 E-Commerce App
-Recently did minr changes in the react-routing
+Recently did minor changes in the react-routing